-Common health conditions addressed include respiratory disorders, cardiovascular conditions, diabetes, auto-immune disorders, musculoskeletal conditions, psychology, etc.
+Common health conditions addressed include chronic stress, respiratory disorders, cardiovascular conditions, diabetes, auto-immune disorders, musculoskeletal conditions, psychology, etc.

-Intensive study in Yoga psychology, the therapeutic effects of meditation practice, the theory of karma and disease, counseling techniques based in the Vedic sciences, Ayurveda psychology, as well as understanding the root cause of addiction and behaviors are covered in the curriculum.
+Intensive study in Yoga psychology, the therapeutic effects of meditation practice, the theory of karma and disease, counseling techniques based in the Vedic sciences, Ayurveda psychology, anatomy, physiology, and pathology, as well as understanding the root cause of addiction and behaviors are covered in the curriculum.
 Thus, the Yoga Health Educator has the knowledge and intuitive capacity to be a positive and healthy instrument of healing.

 The Sivananda Yoga Farm’s 800-Hour Professional Yoga Health Training is accredited with IAYT.

 The Sivananda Yoga Health Educator program is structured over two years and meets three times for 17-day in-person residential modules at the Sivananda Yoga Farm in Grass Valley, CA or ONLINE.
 Each module includes self-study materials with assignments of the program material, concepts, and their application.

 Yoga and the Mind, Psychology and Mental Health

 Module 2: April 16 – May 2, 2024

 Ayurveda and Healing; Disease Process, Management and Prevention, Anatomy, Physiology, and Pathology

 Yoga Health Techniques: Therapeutic Application of Asana, Pranayama, and Relaxation